 These steps will ensure that your course appears on the AP Course Ledger and that you have access to online score reports in July 2020.

 All schools that want to label a course “AP” must get authorization through the AP Course Audit.

-Designing Your AP U.S. Italian Language and Culture Course
+Designing Your AP Italian Language and Culture Course

-The AP Italian Language and Culture course should be designed to develop student proficiencies in the three modes of communication—Interpersonal, Interpretive, and Presentational—defined in the Standards for Foreign Language Learning in the 21st Century.
-Coursework should provide students with opportunities to demonstrate their proficiency in the Intermediate to Pre-Advanced range as described in the ACTFL Performance Descriptors for Language Learners.
-Additionally, the course should use authentic print, audio, and audiovisual resources.
+The AP Italian Language and Culture course should be designed to develop student proficiencies in the three modes of communication (Interpersonal, Interpretive, and Presentational) defined in the Standards for Foreign Language Learning: Preparing for the 21st Century.
+Coursework should provide students with opportunities to demonstrate their proficiency in the intermediate to pre-advanced range as described in the ACTFL Performance Descriptors for Language Learners.
+AAdditionally, the course should use authentic print, audio, and audiovisual resources.

 Students enrolling in AP Italian Language and Culture are typically in their fourth or fifth year of language study, or have had equivalent experience with the language.

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the AP course and exam.